-Table 1 shows the profiles that have been discovered by the e-mail queries that were performed on these sites.
+Table 1 shows the profiles that have been discovered by the e-mail queries that we performed on these sites.
 Clearly, direct queries to the social networking sites yield faster results than those that are coupled with GMail accounts.
-Also, while we were able to query 5,000 e-mail addresses at once on Facebook, for XING, the best results were achieved with 500 addresses per query.
+Also, while we were able to query 5,000 e-mail addresses at once on Facebook, the best results for XING were 500 addresses per query.
 The scan method and e-mail list length directly affect the speed of the queries.
 In general, direct queries are about one order of magnitude faster, and we can check several million e-mail addresses per day.
 For social networks on which we need to use the GMail support, we can still probe several hundred thousand addresses per day.
 Also, note that we only adopted a single machine in our tests, while an attacker could perform such an attack in parallel using many machines.
 In total, we were able to identify 1,228,644 profiles that are linked to one of the e-mail addresses we probed.
-Most profiles were found on Facebook (4.96%), MySpace (2.01%), and LinkedIn (2.36%).
+Most profiles were found on Facebook (4.96%), LinkedIn (2.36%), and MySpace (2.01%).